 Unlike some European countries, there is no specific retirement permit available.
 To live in Norway without working, you must either already have permanent residence, or have enough money to sustain yourself.

 Anyone with Norwegian citizenship or permanent residence has earned a permanent right to live in Norway.
 This generally requires you to have been born in Norway, or lived here for a minimum period of time, generally five years for EEA citizens and seven years for everyone else.

-Without a permanent residence permit, European citizens would need to register under the EEA registration scheme, and be able to prove an income of at least NOK 179,748 per year, which can come from private funds and/or a pension.
+Without a permanent residence permit, European citizens would need to register under the EEA registration scheme, and be able to prove an income of at least NOK 191,422 per year.
+This amount can come from private funds and/or a pension.

 Spain is a hugely popular choice, but some choose to retire in Sweden or Denmark for a similar lifestyle at a slightly more affordable price.

 No matter which country you're planning to move from, a life in Norway will almost certainly require increased spending on the basics such as energy bills, food, and so on.

 Access to basic services can be difficult, a car is absolutely essential, and learning Norwegian is a must if you are to make friends and feel at home.